 Dr. Gao is one of the thousands of ophthalmologists in China who need surgical training to treat cataract blindness.
 She knows she is fortunate because the demand for training surpasses the capacity, even though China has many patients awaiting treatment for cataracts.

-Thanks to her mentor Dr. Xiao, who has since joined HelpMeSee as Medical Officer for China, she was able to receive surgical training.
-With support from HelpMeSee’s simulation-based training program to teach the large scale of surgical specialists needed around the world, Dr. Gao may soon be among the thousands providing treatment across China.
+Thanks to her mentor Dr. Xiao, who has since joined HelpMeSee as the Medical Officer for China, she was able to receive surgical training.
+Dr. Gao will be among the thousands providing treatment across China.